Berkelium0/AI-Project-2.3/README.md

 - **Returns**:
     - `state`: The state remains the same if the fight occurs at the agent's current location.
     - `prob`: Probability of winning the fight.
-    - `reward`: The reward for fighting a Wumpus.
+    - `reward`: The reward for fighting a Monster.

 ### - find_teleport_targets()